MOST Editor

 public GameObject dummy2; // custom

-Shows faint text next to Unity’s None (Type)
+Shows faint text next to Unity’s `None (Type)` caption when empty.

 Displays a **HelpBox** *above* the property with configurable message type and extra spacing.